jstetich/Shellfish_Bacteria/Analysis/dist_bacteria.md

-As part of exploratory data analysis, and specifically to provide insight into how best to handle non-detects and censored values, we want to understand the distribution of observations in the *E. coli* shellfish bacteria data.
+As part of exploratory data analysis, and specifically to provide insight into how best to handle non-detects and censored values, we want to understand the distribution of observations in the fecal coliforms shellfish bacteria data.
 Here we take a look at overall data distributions, to consider possible modeling strategies.
 Since the data distribution may also be shaped by the distribution of predictors, this